grandivory/ffxi-gearswap/README.md

 |gs c equipgear|Equip the current "correct" gear based on the character's state - TP for engaged, Idle for not engaged|

 ## Precast
+* If you have a `sets.item[item name]`, then that set will be used when using an item.
+Otherwise, no changes are made when using an item
 * If you have a `sets.precast[spell name]`, that set will be used
 * If you have a `sets.JA[spell name]`, that set will be used
 * If you have a `sets.WS[spell name]`, that set will be used